HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_load_images.md

 !!!note
     From CF205 on it is also possible to have your Kubernetes deployment pull images directly from the Harbor container registry.
 This requires all of your cluster nodes to be able to reach the Harbor container registry.
     This is very handy for quick deployments or if you do not have a local container image registry.
-    If you want to use the container images directly from Harbor, you can skip the following parts of loading the images.
+    If you want to use the container images directly from Harbor, you do not need to retrieve, re-tag and push the images manually.

-    Ensure that you have configured your deployment to authenticate to the Harbor container registry, as described in [Using ImagePullSecrets](./optional_imagepullsecrets.md)
+    Ensure that you have configured your deployment to authenticate to the Harbor container registry, as described in [Using ImagePullSecrets](./optional_imagepullsecrets.md) and that the repository is configured to [HCL Harbor](#)

 ## Retrieving container images